AdobeDocs/photoshop-api-docs/README.md

 ]}'
 ```

-This initiates an asynchronous job and returns a response containing an href.
+A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job.
 This is illustrated in [Example 6](#example-6-fetch-the-status-of-the-job-after-successfully-submitting-a-request).

 ### Example 2: Using /documentOperations to edit TextLayer(s)